Wisconsin Women Vote

 Wisconsin played a pivotal role in this movement as the first state to officially ratify the 19th Amendment on June 10, 1919.

-This summer, PBS Wisconsin joins the nation in commemorating the centennial of this landmark moment — emphasizing its complexity, contradictions and connections to historical and contemporary struggles for voting rights, equal rights, Indigenous rights, civil rights, free and fair elections, and the diverse representation of women and gender nonconforming people at all levels of government.
+In the summer of 2020, PBS Wisconsin joined the nation in commemorating the centennial of this landmark moment — emphasizing its complexity, contradictions and connections to historical and contemporary struggles for voting rights, equal rights, Indigenous rights, civil rights, free and fair elections, and the diverse representation of women and gender nonconforming people at all levels of government.

 Wisconsin Voter Stories